 Although it may seem complex, such hashes are extremely easy to decipher with various online tools (try it yourself!).
 That’s why, before an email is sent, each hash is encrypted with a so-called private key.
-For each selector you use, you can have a separate private key, even if you send all emails from the same domain.
-This can mean one key for marketing emails, another for transactional emails and a third for emails sent to vendors.
+You can have a separate private key for each selector you use, even if you send all emails from the same domain.
+This can mean one key for marketing emails, another for transactional emails, and a third for emails sent to vendors.
 Using different private keys is important for security reasons.

 Once everything is set up, the email is sent!

-Within seconds, a message is received by the receiving server and it needs to make an important decision — whether to allow the email in or not.
+Within seconds, a message is received by the receiving mail server, and it needs to make an important decision — whether to allow the email in or not.
 When it sees that a DKIM is included with the message, it immediately starts the validation process.

 With the domain (“d”) and selector (“s”) fields visible in DKIM, the server can fetch the public key that corresponds to this combination by running an appropriate DNS query (such data is publicly available).
 Then, with the newly acquired public key and “b” and “h” encrypted fields, the receiving server builds its own hashes and compares them with the ones received in the message.
 If there’s a match, the authentication is successful.
 If not, DKIM authorization fails.
 That doesn’t mean that the message will be discarded, but it lowers its chances of being delivered.

 How do you add DKIM signature to your emails?

 Adding DKIM requires changing some details of your DNS records.
 Many email clients cover the process in detail, so we won’t be focusing on it here.
 Check the following links for the details specific to the most popular providers: